Museum of American Heritage: House

+Former home of Dr. Thomas Williams

-The Museum of American Heritage is currently open to the public in the Williams House on Homer Ave. in Palo Alto.
+The Museum of American Heritage is currently open to the public in the Williams House on Homer Avenue in Palo Alto.
 This house was custom built in 1907 by Dr. Thomas Williams for his residence and private medical practice.
-Dr. Williams is noted for having opened the first doctor's office in the Palo Alto area.
+Dr. Williams is noted for having opened the first doctor's office in the Palo Alto area, which eventually grew to become the Palo Alto Medical Clinic.
 The house is a Tudor Revival design, and the architect was Ernest Coxhead.
 The house was owned by the Williams family until the death of the last living daughter of Thomas and Dora Williams, Rhona Williams.
-The house was bequeathed to the city of Palo Alto to be used for the community benefit.
+The house was bequeathed to the City of Palo Alto to be used for the community benefit.

+Home for the Museum of American Heritage

 In 1997, Palo Alto asked for request for proposals of how to use the property.
 The city selected the Museum of American Heritage proposal, and after a significant restoration the museum opened its doors to public in 1998.
 Significant features of the Williams house include: